fdrx/fdrx.github.com/about.md

 </p>

 <p>
-    <small>This site’s built with open-source tools: GitHub Pages, Jekyll, and GoatCounter.<br/> Its design takes some inspiration from Medium’s clean aesthetic.</small>
+    <small>(This site’s built with open-source tools: GitHub Pages, Jekyll, and GoatCounter.<br/> Its design takes some inspiration from Medium’s clean aesthetic)</small>
 </p>